A Tramp and a Marine; they aren’t so different.

 When he arrives home and settles down from his nights out on the spree, he slips back into life – the boring, grinding, overplayed, mundane life.
 His life is no longer simple.
 It should be, as compared to war paying bills is nothing; just like cancelling memberships, deciding whether to go to your aunt-in-laws house party, what to get your mother for Christmas, if you should throw your old tee shirts out, what movie to watch, am I going to miss out if I don’t go to the pub with the lads, what I spend my war money on are all minor and insignificant things.
 But now they aren’t so minor, they are now major and an unexpected weight.
 He starts getting angry with himself for quibbling over these insignificant things.
 He can’t understand why they matter, but they do… “Why can’t it just be like Helmand?
 I knew what I had to do out there, I didn’t have all these options.”
 It’s all so trivial but he’s unable to cope with it.
 He tries to deal with them but they are all peeling into an ambush against him, one which will yield the dreaded response “Why can’t I just go back, I want to go back”.

 The homeless man experiences a level of this.
 On the streets he meets hardship, a real actual battle.
 But again it’s straightforward.
 Find food and money (maybe for the addiction), find somewhere to sleep.
 Around those things he can share stories with his friends, enjoy small graces that we take for granted… an act of kindness, shelter from a downpour, a warm meal and shower.
-These things, like the man at war, take on a whole new level of happiness than when they are readily available.
+These things, like the man at war, take on a whole new level of happiness when savoured in hardship than when they are readily available.
 Therefore when they are experienced on a regular basis it leaves the man wanting, like he’s missing something.
 Why isn’t it the same, why don’t I feel fulfilled??

 For both Tramp and Marine, he was understood when around his mates in the same hell.
 They had patience, support and love for each other.
 If they needed help when having a bad day, it was OK, it was accepted.
 The assistant at the Post Office who rolls their eyes at him because he needs help with a form only reminds him of his protection of closed ranks.
 He has learned to survive in crippling conditions, but is now reduced to being scorned at for requiring assistance with an admin task.